 Setting up the Socket Mobile Bluetooth Barcode Scanner on iPad

-If you press the ‘Setup Socket Mobile Scanner’ button a modal window will appear with instructions as seen here.
+If you press the ‘Setup Socket Mobile Scanner’ button a popup will appear with instructions as seen here.
 You can scan these barcodes directly from the screen with this scanner.

 Unpairing the Socket Mobile Scanner if it is already paired to your iPad

 Press the Home button on your iPad to go back to the home screen.
 Locate the Settings icon on your iPad and press this to enter the iPad settings.
 On the left sided menu in Settings tap on Bluetooth to view a list of the devices that are currently paired with your iPad.
 If the list shows a Socket Mobile scanner tap on this and choose 'Forget Device.'

 Setting up the Socket Mobile Scanner in iOS Mode

 Next turn on your Socket Mobile Scanner by holding down the power button for a few seconds.
 When the scanner is on it will make a series of upscale beeps.